georgeb01/HomeOffice/README.md

 # HomeOffice
 Encoding project for Home Office Software Engineering Intern interview.
+The code is written in Python 3.